fbiego/openai-random-poem/README.md

 ### today's poem

-Programming is a language
+Programming is like a puzzle of life
-so precise and so fine
-It's an art that can be mastered
-with practice and time

-It takes intelligence and skill
+A way to express emotions and strife

+A way to make things easier
+A way to make the world much queerer

-to make a program run
+A way to make the world a brighter place
-and a bit of creativity
+A way to bring people joy and grace

-to make it fun
+A way to make the world a better place
+A way to give people a voice and a face

+Programming is my passion and joy
+A way to make things happen with a single ploy

-It's a way to solve problems
+A way to solve the problems we face
-and create something new
-It's a challenge that is thrilling
-for me and you

-So let's keep learning
-from the masters of the craft
-and together we will make
-something that will last
+A way to make our lives a better place